Raveshaww/azure-exam-notes/README.md

 - Things like patching OS and whatnot don't really bring value to the org, hence why they tend to be avoided in DevOps
 - SCRUM always contains **only** pull motions
 - SCRUM contains sprints, which are a fixed duration of work
+    - User stories, bugs, and tasks are in sprints
 - SCRUM can use kanban boards, but they assign points to each item of work
     - Instead of WIP limits, they use point limits
 - Generally, team sizes do not pass what you can feed with 2 pizzas